vnktshnyk/CustomALU/docs/info.md

 -->
 ## Credits
 We gratefully acknowledge the Center of Excellence (CoE) in Integrated Circuits and Systems (ICAS) and the Department of Electronics and Communication Engineering (ECE) for providing the necessary resources and guidance.
-Special thanks to Dr. K. S. Geetha (Vice Principal) and Dr. K. N. Subramanya (Principal) for their constant encouragement and support in facilitating this Tiny Tapeout 8 submission
+Special thanks to Dr. K R Usha Rani (Associate Dean - PG), Dr. H V Ravish Aradhya (HOD-ECE), Dr. K. S. Geetha (Vice Principal) and Dr. K. N. Subramanya (Principal) for their constant encouragement and support in facilitating this Tiny Tapeout SKY25A submission

 ## How it works
 This module implements a **Custom Arithmetic Logic Unit (ALU)** with two operating modes: standard ALU mode and Neural Processing Unit (NPU) mode.